kbknapp/docli-rs/README.md

 If you'd rather compile from source (takes about 2 minutes on a decent machine) use the following:

+**Note:** Currently, you must use Rust nightly in order to compile.

 ```
 $ git clone https://github.com/kbknapp/docli-rs
 $ cd docli-rs